gideontong/Bot4Christ/README.md

 ## Development

 You can see the `CONTRIBUTING` file for a list of things that need to be done.
 Development is rapid and not for the faint of heart, as I don't have resources to devote to teaching.
 If you wish to contribute to this project anyways without programming experience, please see the `CONTRIBUTING` file anyways.
 There's also a list of things to do there.

+### Unit Tests

+Who needs that?
+If you want to write a mock for this Discord bot, you're welcome to and file a pull request.
+I'm happy to take a look.